rpy2/rpy2/doc/source/overview.rst

 the recent version of rpy2 wished.

-The current rpy2 can be located with the code snippet below, then files and directories starting with rpy2 clean manually.
+The current rpy2 can be located with the code snippet below, then files and directories starting with rpy2 can be cleaned manually.

 .. code-block:: python